DennisSchulmeister/MicroKlavier/research/micropython/midi-in-out/README.md

 doesn't exist in the MicroPython source, and the class `pyb.UART` which seems to be mapped to `machine.UART`.
 Even the documentation is slightly different.

+Thirdly, even with the Viper code emitter, functions, variables, attributes, methods, ... are still looked up at runtime.
+Calling a non-existing function will thus only be noticed during testing.
+This also means, there is still a dictionarly look-up executed, costing some runtime.

+Fourth, when testing on a breadboard, often times some received bits would flip.
+This always occurs at the end of multiple ones, where the next bit is wrongly detected as one instead of zero.
+This could be a timing issue with the circuit components or some random inductance on the breadboard and needs to be further analyzed.